MertCihan74/UranAI/README.md

-# AI-Powered Fortune-Telling Application
+# AI-Powered Fortune-Telling Application Uran AI

-Welcome to the AI-Powered Fortune-Telling Application!
+Welcome to the Uran AI!
 This application is developed using Kotlin and leverages artificial intelligence to provide users with personalized fortune readings.

 ## Features